brandoncc/monthly_calendar/README.md

 ## Advanced Usage

+The API offers a `#to_s` method which will return the pdf as a string (using [Prawn::Document#render](http://prawnpdf.org/docs/0.11.1/Prawn/Document.html#method-i-render)).

-The API also offers a `#stream` method which will yield the pdf as a string (using [Prawn::Document#render](http://prawnpdf.org/docs/0.11.1/Prawn/Document.html#method-i-render)) to the block you supply.
+The API also offers a `#stream` method which will yield the pdf as a string to the block you supply.

 ```ruby
 require 'monthly_calendar'